aharvard/andrewharvard.com/src/about.md

 aboutImage: '/img/gta-headshot-smaller.jpg'
 ---

-I work at Monster as a Principal UX Engineer, focusing on design systems, prototyping, and front-end architecture.
+I work at Square as a Design Technologist, focusing on creative web development.

 I'm happiest working at the intersection of design and engineering while collaborating on a cross-functional team.
 I enjoy designing in Figma, writing modern CSS, crafting accessible HTML, and coding in TypeScript.
 Occasionally, I tinker around on CodePen; check out [some of my pens](https://codepen.io/aharvard)!